 The Master of Science in Leadership, concentration in Community Leadership (MSCL) is designed for the education of leaders who are committed to transforming the quality of life in local and international communities.

 - Lead, motivate and empower others

-- Bolstering the societal impact of individuals and organizations
+- Strengthen the overall societal impact of individuals and organizations

 Many people are excited by the thought of climbing the corporate ladder, but that isn't your primary goal.
 Yes, you want the challenge of growing an organization and seeing it thrive, but you want your life and career to mean more than raising the stock dividend or buying up the competition.
 You want it to make a meaningful impact that will live on after you.
 The faculty and staff of Duquesne University's School of Leadership and Professional Advancement feel the same way, which is why we offer a program designed to mentor and enhance the skills of leaders who will tackle the challenges facing our society and the world.

 Throughout this program, students are exposed to various techniques and strategies for improving their leadership capabilities.
 A total of 5 core courses are prescribed for Community Leadership Master's Degree students.
 Courses focus on the following principles:

 - Collaboration - Students engage in coursework and discussions pertaining to how local and regional partnerships are created between different types of organizations, like nonprofits and for-profit groups.

 - Design and Development - Students critically examine how individuals and organizations act during different stages of the organizational life cycle.
 Practices like strategic planning and different organizational structures are studied through the lens of how each positively affects the community.